Purposes of sentencing

 Rehabilitation while at large

-Although genuine rehabilitation occurring while the offender has been at large after absconding is not to be ignored entirely, it cannot be given the same significance as rehabilitation during delay not brought about by the applicant: R v Warner (unrep, 7/4/97, NSWCCA) per Simpson J; and R v Nahle [2007] NSWCCA 40 at [25], where the court confirmed that the respondent could not receive full consideration for his rehabilitation, due to his conduct in absconding.
+Although genuine rehabilitation occurring while the offender has been at large after absconding is not to be ignored entirely, it cannot be given the same significance as rehabilitation during delay not brought about by the offender: R v Warner (unrep, 7/4/97, NSWCCA) per Simpson J; and R v Nahle [2007] NSWCCA 40 at [25], where the court confirmed that the offender could not receive full consideration for his rehabilitation, due to his conduct in absconding.

 Rehabilitation and delay between offence and sentencing